As you go about your daily life you probably pass at least one fire hydrant as there are over 22,000 in Norfolk alone.

 Please contact us for more information, for developments affecting or requiring fire hydrants in Norfolk.

-Private fire hydrants are located on private water mains that are not the responsibility of the local water company or the Fire and Rescue Service.
+Private fire hydrants are located on water mains that are not owned by, or the responsibility of, a water company such as Anglian Water.
 These are generally located on large sites such as hospitals, military establishments, and industrial estates, but may also be installed to provide cover for specific risk properties.
 Private hydrants are the responsibility of the owners/occupiers on whose land they are installed.